SjorsScholten/S622VJ-Portfolio/README.md

 For The IP I worked on improving the frontend and connected the backend to the database.
 I improved my local development environment by making it up and running with one command.
 I added a local MongoDB container to my environment and connected my backend services.
 For the frontend I created the first few pages and components in order to display the data and results for the requests.
 I created the first REST call towards the backend from the frontend.

 Next sprint I will continue creating components for the frontend and start on implementing the authorization and authentication functionality.
-By the end of the next sprint the user should be able to login.
+By the end of the next sprint the user should be able to log in.

 ### Sprint 3